-Are you ready to welcome back the risky thrill of the unknown?
+Are you ready to welcome back the thrill of the unknown?

 Curiosity gaps prompt people to take action.
-Customers will personally engage with a secret hotel by reaching out with questions.
-They will attend an event or purchase a mystery box to fulfill the thrill of being “in the know,” and will fuel their spontaneity tank by participating in the mystery.
-These actions and emotions foster a personal connection with the brand, and after the past year’s traumatic events, we certainly can’t help but think all of us are searching for some serendipitous thrills in life.
+Customers will engage with a secret hotel by reaching out with questions.
+People will attend an event or purchase a mystery box to fulfill the thrill of being “in the know,” and fuel their spontaneity tank by participating in the mystery.
+These actions and emotions foster a personal connection with the brand, and we can’t help but think all of us are searching for more serendipitous thrills in life.

 So, are you ready to surprise and delight your guests?
-As people begin to re-enter society, brands have a massive opportunity to reinvigorate their experience with wonder and intrigue to capture curiosity and fulfill our yearning desires for the unexpected.
-These risky-business-ready brands should still place emphasis on continuing safe, clean, and courteous service, but the key to standing out from the competition is marrying these protocols with unanticipated elements for the guests’ experience to exceed customer expectations while improving their overall brand experience.
+In our post-pandemic world, brands have a massive opportunity to reinvigorate their experience with wonder and intrigue to capture curiosity and fulfill our yearning desires for the unexpected.
+Brands should still place emphasis on continuing safe and courteous service, but the key to standing out from the competition is adding unanticipated elements for the guests’ experience to exceed customer expectations while improving their overall brand experience.

 Subsequently, what good is a secret if no one knows about it?
 Marketing these surprises effectively is pivotal to the brand’s continued success.
 Humans are inherently inquisitive beings, but if these tactics are played too close to the vest, there is little room for the guests’ curiosity.

 Challenge your brand to be thoughtfully bold by delicately balancing piquing a customer’s interest with leaving them wanting more.